systeminit/si/app/docs/src/reference/actions.md

 ![Put Action On Hold](./actions/on-hold-actions.png)

-On the Grid view you can put an action on hold or back into the queue via its menu.
+On the Grid view, you can put an action on hold or back into the queue via its menu.
 Open the menu by clicking on the three vertical dots icon.

 </TabPanel>